simplear/imgui-glfw-opengl3-examples/README.md

     - src1 : show only the main and sub(optional) window.
     - src2 : load and show an image using "stb" library.
     - src3 : load and show an image using "OpenCV 4.1.0".
-    - src4 : base on src3, add live video streaming using "OpenCV 4.1.0".
+    - src4 : base on src3, added live video streaming.
+    - src5 : base on src4, added average-multi-frame function

 ## Build and Run
 - common